Propagation of intense squeezed vacuum light in non-linear media

 \subsection{Discussion}

-Our results clearly show that the applicability of intense BSV sources in strong-field physics and HHG is limited compared to intense coherent light states.
+In recent theoretical studies involving the ideal case of interaction with a single atom, it has been shown that the harmonic yield and the number of generated harmonic frequencies increase dramatically when using BSV pulses compared to intense coherent light states \cite{Gorlach_NatPhys-HHG-BSV_2023}.
+However, our findings show that propagation effects in the medium, limit the practical use of intense BSV sources in strong-field physics and HHG compared to intense coherent light.
 These limitations arise from decoherence due to photon losses during propagation---primarily from enhanced ionization in the medium---as well as from the broader intensity distribution of BSV states.
 Consequently, the effective propagation length in the medium is reduced, and the probability of observing events with sufficiently high intensities to generate high harmonics is lower than for coherent states.
 Moreover, the nonlinearity of the processes driven by intense BSV light, combined with atomic ground-state depletion, further constraints the HHG yield.
+As a result of the above, when the HHG process is driven by BSV light in a gas medium, the number of the emitted harmonic frequencies is very similar to those produced by coherent light, while the harmonic yield is more than 50 times lower than that of the coherent light states.

-Nevertheless, the ability to detect a highly nonlinear observable, such as high harmonics, remains of significant interest for applications in ultrafast science and quantum technologies \cite{ Lamprou_JPB-Review_2025}.~Thus, it is crucial to address the conditions at which the BSV harmonics are detectable.
-To quantify this, we used experimentally and theoretically established HHG conversion efficiencies for Ar atoms (Appendix).
-For plateau harmonics, a medium length of $L_{m}^{(\text{BSV})}$, yields $\sim 10^{2}$ harmonic photons per pulse exiting the Ar medium.~While relatively low---especially after accounting for optical losses---these photons remain detectable.
-For harmonics beyond the cut--off of coherent states, Fig.~\ref{Fig.4}~(d) indicates photon numbers of $\sim \!0.1$ per pulse, making them challenging to detect.
-One potential strategy to increase the high-harmonic photon number is to enhance the power of the BSV driving light while keeping photon losses minimal, i.e., below the $\sim\!12.5\%$ threshold identified above.
+Nevertheless, the ability to detect a highly nonlinear observable, such as high harmonics, remains of significant interest for applications in ultrafast science and quantum technologies \cite{Bhattacharya_2023, cruz-rodriguez_quantum_2024, Lamprou_JPB-Review_2025}.~Thus, it is crucial to address the conditions at which the BSV harmonics are detectable.
+To quantify this, we used experimentally and theoretically established HHG conversion efficiencies for Ar atoms (see Appendix~\ref{Sec:App:HHG:Spec}).
+For plateau harmonics driven by a BSV driving field of mean photon number $\sim 10^{13}$ photons per pulse~\cite{Manceau_PRL-BSV_2019}, a medium length of $L_{m}^{(\text{BSV})}$, yields $\sim 5 \times 10^{2}$ harmonic photons per pulse exiting the Ar medium.
+Such photon numbers are detectable.